AARInnovations/mibew-sound-notification-plugin/README.md

-# Sound Notification plugin for Mibew Messendger
+# Sound Notification plugin for Mibew Messenger

 Plugin plays sound when new visitor requests a chat.